-Unlike many sightseeing locations, Higashi Hongan-ji Temple is still an influential place in modern religious practices.
-It is located just to the east of another spot of interest, Nishi Hongan-ji Temple.
-Just as their names suggest, they were affiliated until the then-ruler of Japan Tokugawa Ieyasu split them into east (higashi) and west (nishi) sects, because he was afraid that their political power would grow too great.
+Unlike many sightseeing locations, Higashi Hongan-ji Temple is still an influential place in modern religious practices, situated just east of another spot of interest, Nishi Hongan-ji Temple.
+They were one, in fact, until shogun Tokugawa Ieyasu split them into east (higashi) and west (nishi) sects because he was afraid the temple's political power would grow too great.

 Located in the center of Kyoto, Higashi Hongan-ji is easily accessible by public transportation or on foot.

 Higashi Hongan-ji is near two metro stations and a bus stop.
-From JR Kyoto Station, the temple is a seven-minute walk.
-From Gojo Station on the Karasuma Subway Line, it's a five-minute walk.
-Alternatively, take a bus to Karasuma Shichijo Bus Stop; the temple is only one minute away on foot.
+From JR Kyoto Station, the temple is a seven-minute walk, and a five-minute walk rom Gojo Station on the Karasuma Subway Line.
+Alternatively, take a bus to Karasuma Shichijo bus stop; the temple is only a minute away on foot.

-Higashi Hongan-ji Temple was constructed in 1602, ll years after its Nishi sibling
+Higashi Hongan-ji Temple was constructed in 1602, ll years after its Nishi counterpart

 Goeido, the main hall, is Kyoto's largest wooden structure